analytiq-hub/sigagent.github.io/_posts/2024-10-19-fastapi-background.md

 ---

 #### FastAPI Background Jobs Needed
 I needed my FastAPI backend to spawn background jobs, for example, to run OCR, Named Entity Recognition, or Large Language Mode orchestration.
 The FastAPI ran as an Api service to a NextJS front end React application.

 The details of the front end don't matter here.

-The system already used a MongoDB database.
+But, importantly, the system uses a MongoDB database back end.

-What options would be available, in this case, for background jobs?
-These jobs could take anywhere between a few seconds and a minute to complete.
+My question was - what options are available, in this case, for architecting the background jobs?
+* These jobs could take anywhere between a few seconds and a minute to complete.
+* And, load varies.
+Jobs can stay idle a while, then ramp up and have to handle load pretty fast.

 #### Queues implemented on top of MongoDB